anandchirag7/HANA-XML-TO-SQL/README.md

 1. Added Conversion of HANA graphical views to Snowflake CTE or SQL views with source convert to Snowflake objects
 2. Added new UI for source conversion
-3. enhancement to filter and calculation conversion
+3. enhancement to filter and calculation conversion v4.0
+1. conversion of if statements to case when but it still requires to modify the case statements to edit the ',' to then and else.
+2. errors caused due to comments or descriptions in the HANA nodes fixed

 Still to be worked on :
 1. Currency conversion